 Professor Paxinos is a major contributor to the Brain Systems and Neural Circuits themes; he is the principal person investigating similarities and differences between brain structures in animals and humans.

 George has vast experience in the field of brain anatomy and in developing databases for integration of multiple streams of neuroanatomical data.

-Associate Professor Petrou contributes to CIBF’s Cells and Synapses theme.
+Professor Petrou contributes to CIBF’s Cells and Synapses theme.
 He is also a key driver of the development of technologies for understanding neuronal activity over multiple scales.